Nikon F90: Accessories

 The optional MB-10 battery grip which takes 4 AA batteries and which fits on to the base of the camera was also introduced.
 The MB-10 added a vertical-grip shutter release and provides a larger grip area which is especially useful when a large lens is attached to the body.
 The MB-10 will fully work only on the F90x and N90s models.
 Plain N90 and F90 models will receive and mount the MB10, but the vertical shutter controls will not work as they lack the necessary internal electrical contacts in the battery chamber.

 As the MB-10 operates from exactly the same 4 "AA" cells as the camera body alone, there is no increase in continuous shooting speed or AF speed as in some cameras such as the F4 / F4S.
 The grip is simply a convenience and handling feature.
 The operational speed, battery duration and frame rate of the F90X remain identical either with or without the MB-10.

-Along with the MF-26 data back, allowing user to change camera's configuration on demand and without using a PC, it creates a powerful set for film photography.
-The fully programmable MF-26 expands camera's option including multiple exposure, interval & delay mode, very long exposure times (up to 12h), not continuous it can be if you put it on automatic, world time zones, flash exposure bracketing and data imprinting.
+The MF-26 data back, allows the user to change the camera's configuration on demand and without using a PC, and creates a powerful set for film photography.
+The fully programmable MF-26 expands camera's option including multiple exposure, interval & delay mode, very long exposure times (up to 12h), and can be non-continuous if set on automatic, world time zones, flash exposure bracketing and data imprinting.

 The F90 (and subsequent F90x) features a 10-pin remote release socket.
 The MC-30 is available as a corded remote release and the ML-3 offered as a wireless option.
 The older MC-20 is also available.

 A minor annoyance with the camera is that the cover caps for the remote-control socket and PC Sync sockets are not tethered to the body, and so are very easy to lose or misplace in use.
 Fortunately, these caps are common to many Nikon models (F100, D2, etc.) and so are readily and cheaply available.